Pranav200106/LLM-Enhanced-Constant-Folding-and-Code-Optimization-Demonstrator/README.md

 - **Automated Code Optimization**: Simply paste your C code into the web interface and get an optimized version in seconds.
 - **Constant Folding**: The C-based optimizer automatically identifies and evaluates constant expressions at compile time.
-- **LLM-Powered Analysis**: The optimized code is reviewed by the Gemini LLM, which verifies semantic correctness and suggests additional improvements.
+- **LLM-Powered Analysis**: The optimized code is reviewed by the Gemini LLM, which verifies semantic correctness, identifies potential issues (like semantic errors in factorial logic), and suggests further optimizations (e.g., aggressive constant folding, dead code elimination, strength reduction for identity operations).
 - **Interactive UI**: A user-friendly web interface built with React and Tailwind CSS allows you to easily input code and view the results.
-- **Detailed Feedback**: The UI displays the optimized code, the LLM's suggestions, and a summary of the optimization status.
+- **Detailed Feedback**: The UI displays the optimized code, the LLM's suggestions, a summary of the optimization status, and highlights any issues found, such as semantic errors or redundant assignments.

 ## 🚀 How It Works